ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ## Beacon chain state transition function

 We now define the state transition function.
-At the high level, the state transition is made up of two parts:
+At a high level the state transition is made up of two parts:

 1. The per-block processing, which happens every block, and only affects a few parts of the `state`.
 2. The inter-epoch state recalculation, which happens only if `block.slot >= state.last_state_recalculation_slot + EPOCH_LENGTH`, and affects the entire `state`.